1 day of River Rafting in Cusco - Urubamba River Rafting Full Day

 What is Included:

-Safety Locker to leave your cloths in our camps
+- Safety Locker to leave your clothes in our camps

 What should I wear?